-Introduces students to the fundamental skills required to begin designing and printing using CAD (Computer Aided Design) software.
+Introduces students to the fundamental skills required to begin 3D design and printing using CAD (Computer Aided Design) software.
 Digital design terminology and techniques combined with an understanding of how 3D printers function will be delivered through a series of fundamental projects.
-Includes access to the Virtual and Physical Lab
+Includes access to the 3D Printing Lab.